 Tricuspid valve repair and tricuspid valve replacement

 Tricuspid valve repair and tricuspid valve replacement are surgeries to treat a damaged or diseased tricuspid valve.
 The tricuspid valve is one of four valves that control blood flow through the heart.
 It separates the upper and lower right chambers of the heart (right atrium and right ventricle).

-When the tricuspid valve isn't working properly, it can interfere with the proper direction of blood flow and force the heart to work harder to supply the necessary blood to the lungs and the rest of your body.
+If the tricuspid valve isn't working correctly, it can interfere with the proper direction of blood flow and force the heart to work harder to send blood to the lungs and the rest of your body.